 Everyone who works here, has a People Leader.
 Being a People Leader is an important leadership role we have as part of our organisational design.
 They are there to lead your team, as well as role model our valued behaviours, which shapes our employee experience and our culture.
-Their role includes being a:
+Their role includes:

 - Role model and leading by example, reinforcing our position towards greater flexibility as an organisation

-- Having an open and inclusive conversation with individuals and teams.
+- Having open and inclusive conversations with individuals and teams.
 It’s key people leaders recognise and treat each colleague as a unique individual with their own needs and aspirations.